Making Research Work

 Interested in our course?
 Apply here:

-You will learn about the building blocks of an action-research process and how to implement research projects in complex settings.
-You will learn how to involve the relevant stakeholders and motivate them to commit.
-You will visit and talk to stakeholders that are part of action-research processes in the Netherlands and learn about the dynamics of such a process and the roles of the various actors.
+You will learn about the building blocks of an action-research processes and how to implement research projects in complex settings.
+You will learn how to involve relevant stakeholders and motivate them to commit.
+You will engage with stakeholders participating in action-research processes in your own working environment and learn about the dynamics of such a process and the roles of the various actors.

 You will learn how to translate research into tangible interventions and identify relevant actors to involve and guide research processes towards successful outcomes – while keeping everybody on board.

-You will get personal feedback from the iCRA trainers and fellow trainees on your practical assignments as well as coaching – as you apply your learnings in your own context.
-We help you achieve your personal learning objectives and beyond
+You will receive personal feedback from the iCRA trainers and fellow trainees on your practical assignments as well as coaching.
+We will support you in applying the knowledge you gain to your research context.
+We help you achieve and surpass your personal learning objectives.

 Who can attend this course?